odtp-org/odtp-manuals/docs/tutorials/run-executions.md

 === "Command Line CLI"

     Prepare the execution.
-See the GUI section for a detailed information.
+This will generate all the folder structure and build all necesary docker images for our digital twin.
+From `v0.4.0` odtp will check for available images before building, if no image is available then the repository will be pulled and the docker image will be built.

+    An empty folder must be provided to generate the data folder required, and we recommend placing it in a preconfigured digital twin folder.

     ``` sh
     odtp execution prepare \
-    --execution-name my-example-execution \
+    --execution-name execution-example \
-    --project-path [Project path]
+    --project-path /path/execution
     ```

     A normal preparation looks like this: